Garrettwalker1/ediths-picks/tools/model_nfl_v3_2/README.md

 already covers with full history.
 No features to test - blocked by tier, not by auth.

 v3.2b remains the reference model. descriptive_failed_close stands.

+## Iteration 5 (2026-09-14): richer free play-by-play aggregation - honest negative

+Garrett's standing direction is to keep testing free material without checking in per variant.
+`build_v32e.py` tested situation-neutral EPA/success, early- and third-down splits, line decomposition (rush efficiency, sacks, QB hits, stuffs), skill decomposition (pass efficiency, CPOE, air/YAC EPA), and explosive-play/red-zone splits.
+All are pregame features: shifted rolling-4 blended with prior season.

+Every richer-PBP variant lost to v3.2b on 2023 validation.
+The closest was line decomposition at 10.576 MAE vs 10.556; the full variant range was 10.576-10.914.
+No candidate passed val-first selection, so none qualifies for bootstrap promotion.
+For the complete locked-test record, new variants were 10.246-10.402 vs v3.2b's 10.239 and the closing line's 9.804.
+NOT ADOPTED; v3.2b remains the reference and descriptive_failed_close stands.